AICompetitionSPbSTU/AI-Competition-2021/README.md

 # AI-Competition-2021

-Team project to create a code analyzer for the discipline "System programming technology"
+Team project to create a site for AI-Competition for the discipline "System programming technology"

 ## Commit style
 Format of the main commit: